yhu53/girder/docs/prerequisites.rst

          sudo yum -y install mongodb-org-server mongodb-org-shell

-      MongoDB server will register itself as a systemd service (called ``mongod``), and will autoamtically start on every reboot.
+      MongoDB server will register itself as a systemd service (called ``mongod``), and will automatically start on every reboot.
 To start it immediately, run the command:

       .. code-block:: bash